Tui – Porrino

 We did not see a lot of pilgrims today, but we did see a group of soldiers …

-It was really a great day to be out and about – the sun was shining and we’ve been surrounded by nature.
+It was a really great day to be out and about – the sun was shining and we’ve been surrounded by nature.

 As we’ve walked into Ribadelouro, I’ve once again saw a bag of bread by the front gate of a house … as I’ve seen so many times in Portugal … and I always smile upon seeing this – I’m not so sure that a bag of bread will be at a house’s gate for that long back in South Africa 😉.